evinism/lambda-explorer/src/game/problems/readme.md

 ## Basics
 - Identifiers
+- Parentheses
+- Lambda expression syntax.
 - Free Variables.
-- Parentheses
-- Binding Variables in Lambda expressions (end with the identity function)
-- Beta reductions with free variables
-- The "apply to itself" function, to illustrate just how
-- Beta reductions with functions
-- Replacing variable names when we need to.
 - Multiple argument functions / currying
+- The "apply to itself" function, to illustrate the copy paste aspect of it.
+- Beta reductions with functions as the input.
+- Replacing variable names when we need to, via alpha conversion.
-- Leftmost Innermost Redex.
+- Leftmost Outermost Redex (normal order)
-- Normal form
-- Normal form with a Redex.
+- Normal form (no redexes exist);
+- Functions with no normal form, i.e. (λa.aa)λb.bb
 - The Y-Combinator, where there is no normal form!

 - Binding variables in the global scope (an extension of the lambda calculus)
 - Reusing variables
-- (maybe say what variables we've defined???)
+-- (maybe say what variables we've defined???)

 ## Boolean expressions: building the XOR operator.
 - How do we define true and false?
 Let's put them both into